open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 The target’s gear melds into the new form.
 The creature can’t activate, use, wield, or otherwise benefit from any of its equipment.

-***Object into Creature.*** You can turn an object into any kind of creature, as long as the creature’s size is no larger than the object’s size and the creature’s challenge rating is 9 or lower.
+Object into Creature.
+You can turn an object into any kind of creature, as long as the creature’s size is no larger than the object’s size and the creature’s challenge rating is 9 or lower.
 The creature is friendly to you and your companions.
 It acts on each of your turns.
 You decide what action it takes and how it moves.
 The GM has the creature’s statistics and resolves all of its actions and movement.

-> If the spell becomes permanent, you no longer
+If the spell becomes permanent, you no longer

 control the creature.
 It might remain friendly to you, depending on how you have treated it.

-***Creature into Object.*** If you turn a creature into an object, it transforms along with whatever it is wearing and carrying into that form.
+Creature into Object.
+If you turn a creature into an object, it transforms along with whatever it is wearing and carrying into that form.
 The creature’s statistics become those of the object, and the creature has no memory of time spent in this form, after the spell ends and it returns to its normal form.

 #### True Resurrection

-> *9th-­level necromancy*
->
+##### 9th level necromancy

-> **Casting Time:** 1 hour
+**Casting Time:** 1 hour

->
-> **Range:** Touch
+**Range:** Touch

->
-> **Components:** V, S, M (a sprinkle of holy water and diamonds worth
-> at least 25,000 gp, which the spell consumes)
+**Components:** V, S, M (a sprinkle of holy water and diamonds worth at least 25,000 gp, which the spell consumes)

->
-> **Duration:** Instantaneous
+**Duration:** Instantaneous

 You touch a creature that has been dead for no longer than 200 years and that died for any reason except old age.
 If the creature’s soul is free